 Matt co-founded Potomac Riverkeeper, where he served as chairman of the Board of Directors and later as president.
 He has also served on the Board of Directors of the Alliance for the Chesapeake Bay and Acorn Hill School.
 He currently serves on the Board of the Rock Creek Conservancy.

 Matthew holds Master’s degrees in environment/land use planning and United States history.
-He lives with this son and daughter in Kensington, Maryland.
+He lives with his son and daughter in Kensington, Maryland.

-Amy joined the staff at Montgomery History in June 2016.
+Maria joined the staff at Montgomery History in Fall 2017.
 As Program Manager, she is responsible for the organization’s public and educational programs, as well as communications.
-Prior to coming to Montgomery History, Amy served as the Associate Director of Development and Communications at Ivymount School, and conducted education research at the American Institutes for Research.
-She was first introduced to Montgomery History as a graduate intern while earning her Master’s of Museum Studies from George Washington University.
-Amy is excited to join the staff of this dynamic organization and is looking forward to creating interesting programs to reach and engage new audiences.
-She lives with her husband and young daughter in Poolesville, Maryland.
+Prior to coming to Montgomery History, Maria served as an anthropologist with the National Park Service’s Cultural Resources Office of Interpretation and Education in Washington, DC.
+She also worked as a curatorial research assistant at the Smithsonian’s National Museum of Natural History and the US National Archives.
+Maria is excited to join the staff of this dynamic organization and is looking forward to creating interesting programs to reach and engage new audiences.
+She lives with her husband and their rambunctious dog, Nixon, in Columbia, Maryland.